zeroheure/odoo-seo/website_seo_footer_payments/README.md

 # Website SEO Footer Payments

-Remove Heading tag (H4) from payments method list in footer and obfuscate additional links.
+Remove Heading tag (H4) from payments method list in footer.
+Headings in footer break the page readibility for search engines, which confuse them on page meaning.

-Purpose of obfuscated links is to not send "Page Rank juice" to each page linked in footer.
-Links are not obfuscated to visitors, only to search engines (as long as they ignore Javascript form).
+## See also
+For complete SEO footer, one should install

+- SEO Footer (website_seo_footer)
+- SEO Footer More (website_seo_footer_more)
+- SEO Footer Forum (website_seo_footer_forum)
+- Blog Footer is included in SEO Blog module (website_seo_blog).

 ## Contributors